PCLAeroParams/TChem-atm/docs/index.md

 # **Acknowledgements**
 TChem-atm has been developed using the following funding sources:

-* Sandia Laboratory Directed Research and Development (LDRD) project "Bridging aerosol representations across scales with physics-constrained statistical learning."

-* Sandia LDRD project "Benchmarking TChem for Potential Incorporation into E3SM as a Replacement Chemical Kinetics Solver."
+* Sandia Laboratory Directed Research and Development (LDRD) projects "Bridging aerosol representations across scales with physics-constrained statistical learning" and "Benchmarking TChem for Potential Incorporation into E3SM as a Replacement Chemical Kinetics Solver."

 * The [EAGLES project](https://climatemodeling.science.energy.gov/projects/enabling-aerosol-cloud-interactions-global-convection-permitting-scales-eagles), which was funded by the Office of Science's [Biological and Environmental